bridgedb/IdentityMappingService/README.md

-# Identity Mapping Service
+# Identity Mapping Service.

-(SPECIAL for OpenPhacts 1.3 an SQL hack must be run after loading: See EndOfLoadhack.txt)
+(SPECIAL for Open PHACTS 1.3 an SQL hack must be run after loading: See EndOfLoadhack.txt)

 This repository depends on: